-Skewness can arise in vertical motion from the asymmetric effect of latent heating.
-To visualize this effect, picture a developing thunderstorm.
-The cumulus cloud grows because an updraft is heated when water vapor condenses, sustaining or even strengthening the updraft and eventually resulting in rainfall.
-Over the life of the thunderstorm, some of this rainfall will re-evaporate, but there will be a net latent heating of the atmosphere due to the formation of this thunderstorm equal to the amount of rainfall that reaches the ground.
+vapor condenses, sustaining or even strengthening the updraft and eventually resulting in rainfall.
+Over the life of the thunderstorm, some of this rainfall will reevaporate, but there will be a net latent heating of the atmosphere due to the formation of this thunderstorm equal to the amount of rainfall that reaches the ground.
 There is no corresponding effect of latent heating on subsiding air; it merely warms adiabatically as it sinks.

-To incorporate skewness into the vertical velocity distribution, we draw w from a skew-normal distribution generated following Azzalini and Capitanio (1999), instead of from a normal distri225 bution as before.
-A skew-normal distribution has three degrees of freedom which determine its 226 mean, variance, and asymmetry.
-When the asymmetry is zero, the skew-normal distribution be-227 comes normal.
-We adjust the skew-normal distribution so that the mean is always zero to maintain 228 mass conservation, and we maintain a constant variance of the w distribution to eliminate the ef-229 fects of changing circulation strength.
-The resulting distribution of w and the response in rain 230 frequency and amount distributions to a 0.2 increase in skewness are shown in Fig. 4g-i.
+To incorporate skewness into the vertical velocity distribution, we draw w from a skew-normal distribution generated following Azzalini and Capitanio (1999), instead of from a normal distribution as before.
+A skew-normal distribution has 3 degrees of freedom, which determine its mean, variance, and asymmetry.
+When the asymmetry is zero, the skew-normal distribution becomes normal.
+We adjust the skew-normal distribution so that the mean is always zero to maintain mass conservation, and we maintain a constant variance of the w distribution to eliminate the effects of changing circulation strength.
+The resulting distribution of w and the response in rain frequency and amount distributions to a 0.2 increase in skewness are shown in Figs. 4g-i.

 The responses of the rain frequency and amount distributions to increasing skewness of the vertical velocity have some intriguing features.
-There is a notable decrease in the frequency of rain for moderate rain rates (Fig. 4h), but the total amount of rain remains essentially constant due to a slight increase in the frequency of higher rain rates (Fig. 4i).
+There is a notable decrease in the frequency of rain for moderate rain rates (Fig. 4h), but the total amount of rain remains essentially constant owing to a slight increase in the frequency of higher rain rates (Fig. 4i).
 This strongly resembles the shift mode.
 The magnitude of the strongest updrafts also changes little.
 Increasing skewness without conserving the mean of w would increase the strength of the strongest updrafts, but the shift of the distribution to maintain mass continuity compensates for this.

-To move toward the response of precipitation to global warming in climate models, we simul-238 taneously warm and increase the skewness of the vertical velocity distribution, shown in Fig. 4j-1.
-239 The response of the rain frequency and amount distributions to warming and skewing has all the 240 features seen in climate models: a decrease in the total rain frequency and in the frequency of 24 rain falling at moderate rain rates, along with an increase in rain amount focused at the heaviest 242 rain rates.
-Increasing the skewness of the vertical velocity distribution effects crucial components 243 of the change.
-It decreases the total frequency of rain events, breaks the symmetry between the 244 changes in mean and extreme rainfall, and allows us to change the magnitude of the shift mode 245 without changing the increase mode.
-246
+To move toward the response of precipitation to global warming in climate models, we simultaneously warm and increase the skewness of the vertical velocity distribution, shown in Figs. 4j-l.
+The response of the rain frequency and amount distributions to warming and skewing has all the features seen in climate models: a decrease in the total rain frequency and in the frequency of rain falling at moderate rain rates, along with an increase in rain amount focused at the heaviest rain rates.
+Increasing the skewness of the vertical velocity distribution effects crucial components of the change.
+It decreases the total frequency of rain events, breaks the symmetry between the changes in mean and extreme rainfall, and allows us to change the magnitude of the shift mode without changing the increase mode.

-To fully capture the changes we see in climate model simulations, we weaken the distribution of vertical velocity (decrease σ_w) while simultaneously increasing its skewness and increasing \overline{T} , 249 shown in Fig. 4m-o.
-Here we see many of the same features as before, but now we also have the 250 decrease in mean rainfall that arises from the weakening circulation, giving us shift and increase 251 modes of roughly the same magnitude as we see in climate models.
+To fully capture the changes we see in climate model simulations, we weaken the distribution of vertical velocity (decrease σ_w) while simultaneously increasing its skewness and increasing \overline{T} , shown in Figs. 4m-o.
+Here we see many of the same features as before, but now we also have the decrease in mean rainfall that arises from the weakening circulation, giving us shift and increase modes of roughly the same magnitude as we see in climate models.

-To recap, we have shown that warming (increasing \overline{T}) results in shift and increase modes of equal magnitude, while increasing the skewness of the vertical velocity distribution produces the shift mode alone, allowing us to reproduce some salient features of the response of the rain distribution to warming projected by climate models.
+To recap, we have shown that warming (increasing T) results in shift and increase modes of equal magnitude, while increasing the skewness of the vertical velocity distribution produces the shift mode alone, allowing us to reproduce some salient features of the response of the rain distribution to warming projected by climate models.
 This motivates us to construct a model that predicts vertical velocity to understand how atmospheric energetic constraints lead to the increasing skewness of the vertical velocity distribution with warming.